 FAQ

-Orange chicken can also be made in the air fryer.
-Lightly spray the basket with neutral oil, then arrange the coated chicken in a single layer with space between each piece.
-Spray the chicken evenly with oil.
-Air fry at 400ºF for 10-14 minutes until golden and crispy - no flipping needed.
-While the chicken cooks, simmer the sauce in a pan until thickened.
-Add the cooked chicken and toss until evenly coated.
+Yes.
+You can cook this dish in an air fryer.
+Lightly spray the basket with oil.
+Arrange the chicken in a single layer.
+Leave space between each piece.
+Spray the chicken with oil.
+Air fry at 400ºF for 10 minutes.
+Cook until golden and crispy.
+Do not flip the meat.
+Simmer the sauce in a pan.
+Toss the cooked chicken in the thick sauce.

 Several factors can prevent crispy chicken: uneven starch coating, oil that isn't hot enough, heat set too low, or an overcrowded pan.
 Moving the chicken too often while frying can also prevent a proper crust from forming.